ravendb/book/Intro.md

 Chapter 2 focuses on setting up a RavenDB instance and starting to use that.

-Chapter 3 advanced client
+Chapter 3 Understanding RavenDB concepts

 Chapter 3.5 modeling :-)

 In Chapter 4 we'll discuss indexing, and how they work.
 And in Chapter 5 we'll cover map/reduce.

-Chapter 6 talks about safety features in RavenDB.
+Chapter ? talks about safety features in RavenDB.

-Chapter 7 talks about advanced client (streams, changes, json patching, listeners)
+Chapter ? talks about advanced client (streams, changes, json patching, listeners)

+Chapter ? bundles

-Chapter 8 deals with operations and monitoring
+Chapter ? deals with operations and monitoring (backup, restore)

-Chapter 9 helps you debug any issues as well as write tests for them.
+Chapter ? helps you debug any issues as well as write tests for them.

-Chpater 10 deal with reporting, SQL Replication
+Chpater ?  deal with reporting, SQL Replication

-Chapter 11 - replication
+Chapter ? - replication

-Chapter 12 - sharding
+Chapter ? - sharding

-Chapter 13 - security
+Chapter ? - security

-Chapter 14 - Using RavenHQ
+Chapter ? - Using RavenHQ

 ## Behind RavenDB